galabarquerom/GraphCEP/README.md

 # 4. TwitterFlickrStreamingDEMO Project

 Just a DEMO of TwitterFlickr example CEP with Spark technology.
 First of all this project creates an initial graph and then starts a simulation of how our CEP architecture works, handling new edges and nodes and running the queries in an infinite loop.

+For this artifact we have two projects:

+- TwitterFlickr4Graphx: scala project with the source code.
+- TwitterFlickr: java project to export a jar file of the project.

 ## Getting Started